Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Experiments

 \subsubsection{Baseline Comparison Results}

 Table \ref{tab:comprehensive_baseline_comparison} presents the comparative analysis on the PersonalReddit and reddit-self-disclosure datasets.
 RLAA achieves the optimal privacy-utility balance among local methods (UTIL=0.8788/0.8572).
-In contrast, FgAA-Naive experiences a pronounced utility collapse due to greedy over-editing, which is further confirmed by our human evaluation in \textbf{Appendix \ref{app:human_eval}}, where RLAA achieves a dominant 88.4\% win rate over FgAA-Naive.
-Besides, IncogniText sacrifices significant semantic structure (HALL=0.3470) by fabricating attributes that introduce ungrounded and potentially misleading contents.
-Distillation-based methods reveal a critical failure mode.
-SEAL achieves strong privacy (PRIV=0.18/0.02) but catastrophic utility loss (UTIL=0.46/0.63).
-We argue this stems from distilling multi-round teacher trajectories that lack early-stopping signals: the student inherits privacy-seeking aggressiveness but never learns when anonymization should stop.
-Conversely, our FgAA-SFT variant (detailed in \textbf{Appendix \ref{app:implementation_details}}) corrects for over-caution (PRIV=0.29/0.19).
-This reveals distillation's fundamental limitation: it transfers editing behaviors but not the meta-judgment of rational stopping.
-In contrast, RLAA's training-free arbitrator structurally enforces this rationality, rivaling FgAA-API (DeepSeek-685B) with 8B models.
+In contrast, FgAA-Naive experiences a pronounced utility collapse due to greedy over-editing.
+Figure \ref{fig:util_trade_off} visualizes this performance gap across different horizons: FgAA exhibits progressive utility degradation consistent with diminishing returns on PersonalReddit, while RLAA maintains a superior Pareto frontier from the outset on reddit-self-disclosure.
+Besides, IncogniText sacrifices significant semantics (HALL=0.3470) by fabricating attributes that introduce ungrounded and potentially misleading contents.
+Distillation-based methods reveal a critical failure mode, \textit{i.e.}, SEAL achieves strong privacy (PRIV=0.1787/0.0226) but catastrophic utility loss (UTIL=0.4642/0.6303).
+We argue this stems from distilling multi-round teacher trajectories without early-stopping signals: the student inherits privacy-seeking aggressiveness but never learns to stop.
+Conversely, our FgAA-SFT variant (detailed in Appendix \ref{subapp:training_convergence}) corrects for over-caution (PRIV=0.2940/0.1925).
+It reveals distillation's fundamental limitation: it transfers editing behaviors but not the meta-judgment of rational stopping.
+In contrast, RLAA's training-free arbitrator structurally enforces this rationality, even rivaling FgAA-API (DeepSeek-685B) with 8B models.